 What to Expect During Your Michigan License Appeal Hearing

-In Michigan, if you have been convicted of a second OWI, your license will be revoked for a minimum of one (1) year.
-If you have been convicted of a third OWI, your license will be revoked for a minimum of five (5) years.
+In Michigan, if you’ve been convicted of a second DUI, your license will be revoked for a minimum of one (1) year.
+If you’ve been convicted of a third DUI, your license will be revoked for a minimum of five (5) years.
+This article covers what to expect during your Michigan driver’s license appeal hearing.

-As your license restoration hearing approaches, it is important to study (in depth) the Michigan driver’s license appeal hearing questions.
+As your license restoration hearing approaches, it’s important to study (in depth) the Michigan driver’s license appeal hearing questions.
 Your responses should be honest, but thorough.
 The questions may seem simple on their face, but what the hearing officers are really looking for is usually much more complex.

 Your specific responses will determine whether you can be trusted to safely drive – so let’s take a look at some of the standard questions: